SAKErobotics/libezgripper/README.md

 # libezgripper

-A Python library that serves as a driver to the [EZGripper module](https://sakerobotics.com/) designed by SAKE Robotics.
+A Python library that serves as a driver to the [EZGripper module](https://sakerobotics.com/) designed by SAKE Robotics. **This branch is compatible with Ubuntu 16.04 and Ubuntu 18.04** .

 ## Tutorial